CostaLab/PILOT/docs/source/Patients_sub_group_detection.md

 In the next step, for specific cell types, we find the Differential genes between two interested patient sub-groups Based on the fold change threshold, you can determine how much difference you want to see between two interested patients sub-groups.
 For the tutorial, we already saved the needed input for this function (2000 highly variable genes for each cell type).

-You can run this function for your own data, and it automatically extracts the gene expressions for each cell type.
-In case you want highly variable genes, please make the "highly_variable_genes_" parameter True.
+You can run this function for your own data, and it automatically extracts the gene expressions for each cell type ("2000 highly variable genes).
+In case you want all/more genes, please change the "highly_variable_genes_" or "n_top_genes" parameters.
 </div>